proinsias/proinsias.github.io/_posts/2021/2021-06-14-sql-select-a-random-sample.md

 ---
 layout: single
-title: 'SQL: Select a random sample'
+title: "SQL: Select a random sample"
 excerpt: Using ordering and limit functions
 date: 2021-06-14
 last_modified_at: 2023-04-26 13:22:37